-- (a) The degree of Master of Engineering Studies (MEngSt) is offered by the Departments of Chemical and Process Engineering, Civil and Natural Resources Engineering, Electrical and Computer Engineering, Mathematics and Statistics, and Mechanical Engineering. - (b) It may be awarded endorsed in the following programmes: - i.
-Civil Engineering - ii.
+- (a) The degree of Master of Engineering Studies (MEngSt) is offered by the Departments of Chemical and Process Engineering, Civil and Natural Resources Engineering, Electrical and Computer Engineering, Mathematics and Statistics, and Mechanical Engineering.

+- (b) It may be awarded endorsed in the following subjects:

+- i.
+Civil Engineering

+- ii.
 Construction Management

 - iii.
 Earthquake Engineering

 - iv.
-Engineering Mathematics
+Fire Engineering

 - v.
-Fire Engineering
+Mechanical Engineering

 - vi.
-Mechanical Engineering
+Renewable Energy

-- i. qualified for the award of the Degree of Bachelor of Engineering with First or Second Class Honours; or - qualified for the award of the Postgraduate Diploma or Postgraduate Certificate in Engineering with a GPA of 5 or more; or - iii. qualified for the award of the Degree of Bachelor of Science with Honours in appropriate subjects; or - iv. in exceptional circumstances, qualified for the award of an appropriate degree in New Zealand; or - been admitted ad eundem statum as entitled to proceed to the Degree of Master of Engineering Studies; and

-(b) been approved as a candidate for the degree by the Dean of Engineering and Forestry.
+- (a) either - i. qualified for the award of the Degree of Bachelor of Engineering with First or Second Class Honours; or - ii. qualified for the award of the Postgraduate Diploma or Postgraduate Certificate in Engineering with a GPA of 5 or more; or - iii. qualified for the award of the Degree of Bachelor of Science with Honours in appropriate subjects; or - iv. in exceptional circumstances, qualified for the award of an appropriate degree in New Zealand; or - been admitted ad eundem statum as entitled to proceed to the Degree of Master of Engineering Studies; and - (b) been approved as a candidate for the degree by the Dean of Engineering and Forestry.
+Note: Relevance and standard of previous study is

 Note: Relevance and standard of previous study is the main criteria for approval.